Ultramicroelectrode: Steady-state region

-At scan rates slower than those of the linear region is a region which is mathematically complex to model and rarely investigated.
+Scan rates slower than the linear region are mathematically complex to model and rarely investigated.
 At even slower scan rates there is the steady-state region.
-In the steady-state region linear sweeps traces display reversible redox couple as steps rather than peaks.
-These steps can readily be modeled for meaningful data.
+In the steady-state region linear, voltammograms display reversible redox couples as steps rather than peaks.
+These steps can be modeled to gather useful electrochemical information.

-To access the steady-state region the scan rate must be dropped.
-As scan rates are slowed, the relative currents also drop at a given point reducing the reliability of the measurement.
-The low ratio of diffusion layer volume to electrode surface area means regular stationary electrodes can not be dropped low enough before their current measurements become unreliable.
-In contrast, the ratio of diffusion layer volume to electrode surface area is much higher for UME.
-When the scan rate of UME is dropped it quickly enters the steady-state regime at useful scan rates.
-Even though UME supply small total currents their steady-state currents are high compared to regular electrodes.
+To access the steady-state region, the scan rate must be lowered.
+However, as scan rates are slowed, the current also drops, which can reduce the reliability of the measurement.
+The low ratio of diffusion layer volume to electrode surface area means that regular working electrodes can yield unreliable current measurements at low scan rates.
+In contrast, the ratio of diffusion layer volume to electrode surface area is much higher for UMEs.
+When the scan rate of UME is lowered, it quickly enters the steady-state regime at useful scan rates.
+Although UMEs have small total currents, their steady-state currents are high compared to regular working electrodes.